 President and Mrs. Kennedy arrive at Love Field on the morning of November 23, 1963.
 This would be the last time that JFK descends the steps leading away from Air Force One.
 He was fatally shot not long after Cecil Stoughton took this picture.
 Public-domain image online via JFK Presidential Library and Museum.

-NOTE: THE LINKS IN THIS CHAPTER DEPICT UNSETTLING AND GRUESOME MATERIAL.
+NOTE: SOME LINKS IN THIS CHAPTER DEPICT UNSETTLING AND DIFFICULT-TO-VIEW MATERIAL.

 Recording events at about 18.5 frames per second, Zapruder's film is the best evidence of the assassination of President Kennedy.
 The 26-second film, now owned by the American people through the U.S. National Archives (at a cost of $16 million paid to Zapruder's heirs), begins routinely and ends horrifically.